Claims about 2015 Tax Rates

-A forwarded email makes a number of claims about tax rate increases that take effect in 2015.
+A viral, years-old post makes a number of claims about tax rate increases that supposedly took effect in 2015.

-Many of the tax rates listed in the email were set under the bipartisan American Taxpayer Relief Act of 2012 (ATRA) — not the Affordable Care Act (ACA).
-ATRA was passed after the 2012 presidential election to prevent a federal government shutdown, and it took effect on January 1, 2013 — not at the beginning of 2014 or 2015, as these eRumors have claimed.
+Many of the tax rates listed in this viral message were set under the bipartisan American Taxpayer Relief Act of 2012, or ATRA — not the Affordable Care Act (also called the ACA or Obamacare.)
+ATRA was passed after the 2012 presidential election to prevent a federal government shutdown, and it took effect on January 1, 2013, not at the beginning of 2014 or 2015 as repeatedly claimed.

 The wage thresholds of $200,000 and $250,000 are not inflation adjusted.
 As such, this law will apply to more and more taxpayers over the years.

-The email gets the income payroll tax rate wrong.
-The rate went from 37.9 percent to 42.5 percent on January 1, 2013, under the healthcare law.
-However, that figure excludes state taxes that are factored in separately.
+Fiction.
+The combined income and payroll tax rate went from 37.9 percent to 42.5 (not 52.2) percent on January 1, 2013 under the healthcare law.
+However, that figure excludes state taxes that are factored in separately and which have nothing to do with the ACA, meaning that without a detailed state-by-state breakdown, no number would be accurate.

 However, states levy additional capital gains taxes.
 Overall, with state taxes factored in, the average capital gains tax rate in 2014 was 28.7 percent, the Tax Foundation reports.

-The eRumor’s claim is misleading because it excludes state capital gains taxes from the 15% figure.
+The eRumor’s claim is misleading because it excludes state capital gains taxes from the 15 percent figure.
 It also gets the timing and the amount of the increase wrong.

 Reminder for those who forgot or for many that didn’t know